Kreusada/Kreusada-Cogs/README.rst

 * Everyone who has helped from Red! <3
 * Special thanks to Jojo for kickstarting me with python.
+* Thanks Jackenmen for some awesome work on this repo's workflows and pre-commit stuff <3

 -------
 LICENSE